Why Do Cats Twitch in Their Sleep?

 Supplementation

-If a deficiency or imbalance is the cause of the trembling, your veterinarian may recommend supplementation to restore the cat’s nutrient balance.
+If a deficiency or imbalance is the cause of the trembling, your vet might recommend supplements to restore your furry friend’s nutrient balance.

-If the cause is determined to be psychosomatic, medications designed to improve mental state may be recommended.
+If the cause is determined to be psychosomatic, medications designed to improve your cat’s mental state might be the best option.
 Proper dosing is needed with this type of treatment to minimize the risk of side effects.

 Petted logo